sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     EXECUTE DBMS_STATS.GATHER_DICTIONARY_STATS;
     ```

-4. Save the file as `update-llg-stats.sql` in the `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration\Hands-on lab\lab-files\starter-project\Postgre Scripts` directory.
+4. Save the file as `update-llg-stats.sql` in the `C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL\Hands-on lab\lab-files\starter-project\Postgre Scripts` directory.
 Run the file as you did when you created database objects.

     ![The Execute Fusion script icon is highlighted on the Visual Studio toolbar.](./media/visual-studio-fusion-execute.png "Run the script")